 The general belief is that all conflict is destructive and unpleasant, leading people to become conflict-avoiders.
 But the truth is, being at odds with your partner can be healthy, strengthening and deepening your relationship.
 Healthy conflict means managing differences with mutual trust and respect without being verbally abusive, bullying, or shutting down.

 Resolving a dispute is primarily based on your emotional intelligence, also known as EQ, which is the ability to perceive, use, understand, manage, and handle emotions.
+Maintaining a healthy relationship also means being able to identify manipulation tactics such as gaslighting.
 Quite simply, when we learn to respond in the moment versus react, we tap into our emotional intelligence.
 Reacting is being emotional.